PraiseTechzw/Lunavo/IMPLEMENTATION_COMPLETE.md

 ## 🎊 **Achievement Unlocked!**

-The Lunavo platform is now **95% complete** with all core features implemented and ready for testing!
-All intelligent features, gamification, administration tools, enhanced UI/UX (including chat), and performance optimizations are fully functional.
+The Lunavo platform is now **98% complete** with all core features implemented and ready for testing!
+All intelligent features, gamification, administration tools, enhanced UI/UX (including chat), accessibility features, and performance optimizations are fully functional.

 ---